sehrgut/geo-lemgth/README.md

 * A visualisation layer, or at least GeoJSON export of computed hulls and lines

+## Known Issues

+* MultiPolygon features are not correctly handled.
+This results incorrect output, such as an aspect ratio of 39.62 for Alaska using the bounding box metric.

 ## Sources

 * [GeoJSON and KML Data for the United States](http://eric.clst.org/tech/usgeojson/)